ppy/osu-wiki/wiki/Contests/osb!_Storyboarding_Contest/1/en.md

 - **You can choose any song, theme and sprites (including your own)**.
 This is so that we do not limit your potential and idea.
 - **Mapping is not required**.
 This is a storyboarding contest!
-- Use of **provided sprites are optional**, but it is **strongly encouraged since points are calculated with sprites and their usage**.
+- Use of **provided sprites is optional**, but it is **strongly encouraged since points are calculated with sprites and their usage**.
 - If you get a **name change** during the duration of the tournament, please **let hosts know as soon as possible**!
 - **No previous experience necessary**.
-(This includes osu!editor’s design tab, programming and photoshop, but would be a great advantage)
+(This includes experience with osu!editor's design tab, programming and photoshop, although it would be a great advantage.)
 - Prizes are distributed in the span of 2 weeks after results have been released.

 ### Submission rules

-- **This contest will be individual only**.
-This means storyboard collaboration is prohibited.
+- **This contest will be individual only.** This means storyboard collaboration is prohibited.
-- If you want to use illustration from an artist, **think about permission / cite them accordingly**.
+- If you want to use illustration from an artist, **acquire permission / cite them accordingly**.
-- If you want to use sprites from another storyboard(s), **do not use them until you have permission from the storyboarder(s)**.
+- If you want to use sprites from other storyboards, **do not use them until you have permission from the storyboarder(s)**.
-- Regarding how much you can edit and still be counted as part of sprite from our sprite pool, please refer to image here.
+- Regarding how much you can edit and still be counted as part of sprite from our sprite pool, please refer to the image below.

 ![](img/editing-rules.jpg "Contest editing rules")

-- **Do not share storyboards, code, and/or sprites when you’re done!** (This includes screenshots and/or gifs of the storyboard) Sharing them will put you in a disadvantage!
+- **Do not share storyboards, code, and/or sprites when you are done!** (This includes screenshots and/or gifs of the storyboard) Sharing them will put you in a disadvantage!
 - You can get hints on making specific effects you have in mind, but **do not ask others to make an effect for you!**
-- **If you already have WIP storyboard, you may use it in this contest.** However, we would like to see the SB that you submit to us being used in beatmap as well without having big modifications.
+- **If you already have WIP storyboard, you may use it in this contest.** However, we would like to see the SB you submit to us being used in a beatmap as well, without big modifications.

 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"